 The walk on the MG Road and Brigade road used to my most favourite things to do after work on a Friday night.
 The roads are buzzing with people and the city comes to life with people enjoying the weekend and the nightlife.

-Note: Be careful if you are walking alone.
+Note: Be careful if you are walking alone, especially at night.

 Safety for Solo female travelers